-Peruse these breathtaking shots captured at WA’s most picture-perfect destinations and add them to your travel bucket list for when the travel bans are lifted.
+Peruse these breathtaking shots captured at WA’s most picture-perfect destinations and add them to your travel bucket list.

 Far up in the north west of WA, Karijini is one of Australia’s largest and most spectacular national parks.
 There, you can explore epic trails, descend into cavernous gorges, cool off in inviting pools beneath plunging waterfalls, or scale WA’s second-highest peak, Mt Bruce.